Body shape index

-A Body Shape Index (ABSI) or simply body shape index (BSI) is a metric for assessing the health implications of a given human body height, mass and waist circumference (WC).
-The inclusion of WC is believed to make the BSI a better indicator of risk of mortality from excess weight than the standard body mass index.
-ABSI correlates only slightly with height, weight and BMI, indicating that it is independent of other anthropometric variables in predicting mortality.
+A Body Shape Index (ABSI) or simply body shape index (BSI) is a metric for assessing a person's risk of premature death using their height, weight (mass), and waist circumference.

+The inclusion of waist circumference is believed to make the ABSI a better indicator of risk of mortality from excess weight than the widely used body mass index (BMI).
+ABSI correlates only slightly with height, weight, and BMI, indicating that it is independent of other anthropometric variables in predicting mortality.